-The one main street through town is lined with about 30 replica wooden/adobe buildings, some used as gift shops or cafes, and including a jail, blacksmiths shop, saloon, drug store, candle shop, museum & stables.
-Higher up in the hills are various mine buildings, plus the shafts/tunnels of the actual mine, one of which may be visited as part of a guided tour.
-Various pieces of original or restored equipment are scattered around the houses, such as carriages and mining tools, and large (artificially-planted) ferocacti add to the desert experience.
+The one main street through town is lined with about 30 replica wooden/adobe buildings, some used as gift shops, art galleries or cafes, and including a jail, blacksmiths shop, saloon, drug store, candle shop, museum & stables.
+Higher up in the hills are various mine buildings, plus the shafts/tunnels of an actual mine, one of which may be visited as part of a guided tour.
+Various pieces of original or restored equipment are scattered around the houses, such as carriages, wagons and mining tools, and large (artificially-planted) ferocacti add to the desert experience.
 Other activities on offer (for additional payment) are panning for gold, catching a play at the theater, watching cowboys stage mock gunfights, or riding a narrow gauge steam train.
 Regular special events are staged a few days each month, such as music festivals, civil war re-enactments or western parades.
-Calico has a large, full service campground and RV site set on a patch of bare red earth; free camping is available a few miles away along several tracks leading north further into the mountains, in the general direction of Rainbow Basin
+Calico is served by a large, full service campground and RV site, on a patch of bare red earth on the east side of the entrance road, while free camping is available a few miles away along several tracks leading north further into the mountains, in the general direction of Rainbow Basin

 History of Calico